klarman-cell-observatory/STAG-Seq/README.md

 # STAG-seq

-Advancements in genomics have revolutionized human genetics by uncovering the genetic architecture of disease.
-However, identifying causal variants and their mechanisms of action remains a challenge for therapeutic translation.

 Here, we integrate variant editing with simultaneous measurements of genomic DNA and RNA to phenotype variants associated with inborn errors of immunity and autoimmune disease.

 Sensitive Transcriptomics And Genotyping by sequencing (**STAG-seq**) enabled high-content variant functionalization in primary human immune cells while controlling for allele-dose effects and editing precision.